mongodb/specifications/source/mongodb-handshake/handshake.rst

    * Just the subdocument
 * Should I really try to fill the 512 bytes with data?
    * Not really.
 The server does not attempt to normalize or compress this data in anyway, so it will hold it in memory as-is per connection.
 512 bytes for 20,000 connections is ~ 10mb of memory the server will need.
-* What happens if I pass this new ``isMaster`` argument to previous MongoDB versions?
+* What happens if I pass new arguments in the legacy hello command to previous MongoDB versions?
    * Nothing.
-Arguments passed to ``isMaster`` prior to MongoDB 3.4 are not treated in any special way and have no effect one way or other
+Arguments passed to the legacy hello command to prior versions of MongoDB are not treated in any special way and have no effect one way or another.
 * Are there wire version bumps or anything accompanying this specification?
    * No
 * Is establishing the handshake required for connecting to MongoDB 3.4?